-Our school's overarching distinctively Christian vision for pupils is Jesus came to give life better than we ever dreamed of and our RSHE AND LIFE SKILLS is underpinned by a clear set of embedded values and principles that complement the school ethos and permeate through the teaching practice, resources and classroom management of RSHE AND LIFE SKILLS lessons.
+Our school's overarching distinctively Christian vision for pupils is 'Jesus came to give life better than we ever dreamed of' and our RSHE is underpinned by a clear set of embedded values and principles that complement the school ethos and permeate through the teaching practice, resources and classroom management of RSHE lessons.
+Our school values which drive the vision are: Courage, Kindness, Trust, Creativity, Respect and Aspiration.

-RSHE AND LIFE SKILLS is learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health in an age and stage appropriate manner.
+RSHE is learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health in an age and stage appropriate manner.
 It will equip children and young people with accurate information, positive values and the skills to enjoy healthy, safe and positive relationships, within which they value their sexuality and take responsibility for their health and wellbeing both now and in the future.
-We recognise the importance of RSHE AND LIFE SKILLS in preparing children and young people to live safe, fulfilled and healthy lives.
-The objective of RSHE AND LIFE SKILLS is to support children and young people through a journey of physical, emotional and moral development, through the teaching of essential knowledge, skills and values within the framework of the law, relevant provisions of the Equality Act, 2010 and through the teaching of the Christian perspectives on relationships and sex.
+We recognise the importance of RSHE in preparing children and young people to live safe, fulfilled and healthy lives.
+The objective of RSHE is to support children and young people through a journey of physical, emotional and moral development, through the teaching of essential knowledge, skills and values within the framework of the law, relevant provisions of the Equality Act, 2010 and through the teaching of the Christian perspectives on relationships and sex.

-Effective RSHE AND LIFE SKILLS can make a significant contribution to the development of personal skills needed by pupils to establish and maintain relationships.
-RSHE AND LIFE SKILLS will ensure children and young people are encouraged to understand the importance of stable, loving relationships, respect, love, and care in line with our Christian values.
+Effective RSHE can make a significant contribution to the development of personal skills needed by pupils to establish and maintain relationships.
+RSHE will ensure children and young people are encouraged to understand the importance of stable, loving relationships, respect, love, and care in line with our Christian values.
 It also enables young people to make responsible and informed decisions about their health and wellbeing.

-RSHE AND LIFE SKILLS will be approached through evidence-based, best practice principles to ensure the highest impact on improving pupil health, wellbeing, safeguarding and lifelong outcomes.
+RSHE will be approached through evidence-based, best practice principles to ensure the highest impact on improving pupil health, wellbeing, safeguarding and lifelong outcomes.
 The following principles are based on research evidence, supported by a wide range of leading organisations including NSPCC, Barnardo's, The Children's Society and education unions.

-As the Diocese of Norwich, we are committed to the RSHE AND LIFE SKILLS which:
+As the Diocese of Norwich, we are committed to the RSHE which: